lsst-sqre/sqr-044/index.rst

 IDM-1304
     Administrators must be able to impersonate a user and see the same thing that a user would see in the user metadata interface.

+IDM-1305
+    Administrators must be able to impersonate a user to other Science Platform services so that an administrator can debug issues that only affect a single user.

 Logging
 -------